National Bohemian hasn’t been made in Baltimore for decades. Not that anyone seems to care.

 And he’s right.
 Down the hallways, up the narrow elevator, past the relatively new office spaces, Gundlach can readily orient himself around every corner.
 After all, the 72-year-old spent a lot of his life in this building, and though soft-spoken at first, he likes to reminisce.

-Like how it all began on June 9, 1970.
+Like how it all began for him on June 9, 1970.
 He had just sat down to celebrate his 18th birthday when the phone rang.
 The voice on the other end of the line informed him that he’d gotten a job at the National Brewing Company.
 It was 4:30 p.m., but could he be on-site at five?
 “I ran up the street with my birthday cake,” says Gundlach, causing Knipp to crack up.
 He hadn’t heard that one before.

 Through the clatter of a metal door, we finally reach our destination—the roof.
 It’s arguably one of the best views in all of Baltimore.
-To the west, you can see out over the early rowhomes of Canton, then Fells Point, all the way to downtown and the Inner Harbor.
+To the west, you see out over the early rowhomes of Canton, then Fells Point, then Little Italy, all the way to downtown and the Inner Harbor.
 To the south, the Port of Baltimore and the Patapsco River.
 To the north, the Johns Hopkins Bayview hospital, and to the east, the highways, and maybe, just maybe, if you squint hard enough, where the land rolls off of Essex into the Chesapeake Bay.

 “Down there, that was our bottling and canning department, and over there was a warehouse, and over there, those new houses?
-Those were the tin shack, where they’d unload for the packaging center,” says Gundlach, his arm eagerly outstretched, pointing over the concrete edge.
+Those were the tin shack, where they’d unload for the packaging center,” says Gundlach, his arm eagerly outstretched, pointing over the concrete ledge.

 What he means is, Natty Boh Tower, and much of the old National campus, as well as the adjacent buildings of their old competitor, Gunther Brewing, are now a massive mixed-use redevelopment, situated across 30-plus acres and totaling more than two-million square feet of commercial, residential, and storage space, run by local developer Obrecht Commercial Real Estate, where Knipp is VP.

-Beer hasn’t been brewed here since 1978, when National, under new, out-of-state ownership, moved its operations to Halethorpe.
+Beer hasn’t been brewed here since 1978, when National, under new out-of-state ownership, moved its operations to Halethorpe.
 Within another two decades, those doors closed, too, and just like that, the last old beer of Baltimore—the namesake of this tower, the icon of its underdog city, the entire reason that Maryland is called the “The Land of Pleasant Living” (more on that later)—left this town for good.

 And at the same time, it never quite did.